Mike Hebert: 1980–1982: New Mexico

 Hebert coached the women’s team at New Mexico, notching a 60–57 record and advancing to the NCAA regionals in 1981 with a 26–17 record.

 1983–1995 Illinois

 At University of Illinois at Urbana–Champaign, Hebert led the Fighting Illini to two NCAA Final Four appearances (1987 & 1988) and four Big Ten titles.
 During the 1988 season, Illinois became the first volleyball team east of the Mississippi River to be rated No. 1 in the nation.

 Hebert coached Mary Eggers from 1985–1988, who was the Big Ten Player of the Year for three consecutive years, as well as Nancy Brookhart, who shared the honor with Eggers in 1987.
 It remains the only time that a co-Big Ten Player of the Year was shared with two players on the same team.

 In 1985, Hebert received the American Volleyball Coaches Association highest honor, as he was named the National Coach of the Year.
-From 1985–1988, Hebert was the president of the AVCA.
+From 1985 to 1988, Hebert was the president of the AVCA.